Some people keep a sleep diary. This is how mine would go:

 - Keep a glass of water by the bed.
 Particularly if you are breast feeding, you need to keep well hydrated.
 And no-one wants to get up if they don’t have to.

 - Think positively about the sleep you will be getting.
 I remember those nights – when I’d just finish feeding the baby and I’d shuffle back into bed, calculating exactly how much sleep I might be getting before the next session.
 And being so depressed about it that it hardly seemed worth the effort of shutting my eyes.
 Try not to fall into that trap.
 Try to be as positive as you can about the sleep windows you do get.
+If you do struggle to go to sleep quickly though then you could try out something like this sleep balm to help you fall asleep faster.

 - Even if you aren’t into co-sleeping, there will be a time when your kids come into your bed.
 They might be unwell, they might be up a bit on the early side (like 4am), it might be Christmas morning and they are way too excited to sleep or they might just need an extra cuddle.
 The fact is that once you have kids, you need more real estate in the bedding arena.